 Debts that cannot be included in the agreement are secured debts such as your mortgage or a car HP agreement.
 In addition you will not generally be able to include HMRC debts such as tax or VAT arrears.
-If you have these types of debts you might be better considering an alternative debt management solution such as an IVA.
+If you have these types of debts you might be better considering an alternative debt management solution such as an Individual Voluntary Arrangement (IVA).

 BMD Tip: Although secured debts cannot be included a DMP can still help if you are struggling to pay your mortgage.
 By reducing the payments you have to make towards your other debts using this type of solution can free up extra cash to allow you to pay your mortgage on time.

-2. Can I change my Debt Management Plan company?
+2. Can I change my Debt Management Plan provider?

 If you are already in a DMP but you are unhappy with the service being provided by your current management company there is nothing to stop you changing to a new one at any time or simply starting to manage the Plan yourself.

 It would be very unusual for the company you have been using to ask for any notice that you want to stop using them and you should certainly not have to pay them any further fee.
 However as a courtesy it is always good to let them know that you plan to start using a different company.

 BMD Tip: Generally speaking you will not have to give any notice to your current DMP company if you want to stop using them.
 You simply stop making your monthly payment.